top of page

 Typically, once a tired signal is sent and is detected by the brain, the body takes processing systems offline for a bit and turns attention away from external input so it can start giving in to the need for sleep.

 Well, this one is just nearly impossible for livewires.
 Their desire to be in the world overrides their need for rest.
 Even when they are in the crib or bed and getting ready to sleep, they can fight it with all they’ve got.
-I’ve seen small babies on the brink of sleep, eyes half-closed, force them open to keep looking around.
+I’ve seen small babies on the brink of sleep, eyes half-closed, only to force them open to keep looking around.
 It seems like they can't fall asleep, but it's simply because they're more interested in being awake.

 Amazing, yes?